-This way, each earbud is able to work independently, yet the two function together to ensure that the listener gets stereo sound output from the source.
+This way, each earphone is able to work independently, yet the two function together to ensure that the listener gets stereo sound output from the source device.
 The obvious advantage of this arrangement is the convenience of a completely wire-free listening experience, which improves comfort and ease of use.
 This is a boon in many usage scenarios, including while working out, in crowded places, on your commute, or when you want to use your earphones while lying down.

-Truly wireless earphones often also include built-in microphones, which makes it possible to use them as hands-free devices with your smartphone.
-Provided the microphones are good enough to pick up sound over a slightly longer distance, this makes truly wireless earphones the most discreet and effective way to have telephone conversations on the move.
+True wireless earphones often also include built-in microphones, which makes it possible to use them as hands-free devices with your smartphone.
+Provided the microphones are good enough to pick up sound over a slightly longer distance, this makes true wireless earphones the most discreet and effective way to have call conversations on the move.
 And while the additional components may make the earbuds a bit heavier than typical earphones, many new options have compact, light-weight designs that are comfortable and don't rely on winged tips or ear hooks to stay in place in your ears.

 Our favourite true wireless headset you can buy today is the Apple AirPods Pro.
-Yes, it's expensive at Rs.
-24,900.
-However, for that price, you get features and sound quality that, in our opinion, is unmatched in the segment.
-The AirPods Pro is a big improvement over previous AirPods, thanks to one big feature - active noise cancellation.
+Yes, it's expensive at ₹ 24,900.
+However, for that price, you get features and sound quality that, in our opinion, are unmatched in the segment.
+The AirPods Pro is a big improvement over previous AirPods and competing headsets, thanks to one big feature - active noise cancellation.
 This makes the headset a lot more useful than most other true wireless options, and improves your ability to hear the sound even in the noisiest of environments.
-There's also Transparency mode, which lets in outside sound in the most natural sounding way we've heard on any earphones to date.
+There's also Transparency mode, which lets in outside and ambient sound in the most natural sounding way we've heard on any earphones to date.
 We found the sound to be engaging, immersive, and clean.

 Buy: AirPods Pro

-Only a year ago, the affordable true wireless segment had only a handful of options to choose from.
-Things changed through the year, and we now have many more capable options at under Rs.
-10,000.
-The best of these is the 1More Stylish True Wireless In-Ear Headphones, priced at around Rs.
-6,000 online right now.
+Only a year ago, the affordable true wireless segment had just a handful of options to choose from.
+Things have changed now, and we now have many more capable options at under ₹ 10,000.
+The best of these is the 1More Stylish True Wireless In-Ear Headphones, priced at around ₹ 6,000 online right now.

 A big advantage with this headset is support for the aptX Bluetooth codec, which significantly improves sound when used with compatible devices - most current-generation Android phones support this codec.
 You also get Bluetooth 5, good battery life, natural sound, refined bass, and absolute bang for your buck.

 We also like how the 1More Stylish True Wireless In-Ear Headphones look; it's an understated approach that doesn't draw too much attention, while keeping things classy.
-Perhaps the only really drawback is the use of the Micro-USB port for charging, and a slightly soft mid-range that may not suit listeners looking for a balanced-sounding pair of true wireless earphones.
+Perhaps the only real drawback is the use of the Micro-USB port for charging, and a slightly soft mid-range that may not suit listeners looking for a balanced-sounding pair of true wireless earphones.
 This is the pair to go for if you have a budget of under ₹ 10,000, and has been our standard recommendation in this price range for a while now.

 Realme Buds Air: This AirPods lookalike from Realme is quite an impressive value proposition, considering that you get desirable looks, USB Type-C and wireless charging, and stable connectivity.
 However, it doesn't sound quite as good as other options in the price range.